causify-ai/tutorials/class_project_instructions/Projects/Statsmodels_Project_Description.md

-### Description
+**Description**

-Statsmodels is a powerful Python library designed for statistical modeling and hypothesis testing.
-It provides a range of tools for estimating various statistical models, conducting statistical tests, and performing data exploration.
+Statsmodels is a Python package that provides classes and functions for estimating and testing statistical models.
+It is widely used for conducting statistical tests, estimating models, and performing data exploration and visualization.
 Key features include:

-- **Statistical Models**: Supports linear regression, generalized linear models, time series analysis, and more.
+- Support for various statistical models, including linear regression, generalized linear models, and time series analysis.
-- **Statistical Tests**: Offers a variety of tests for hypothesis testing (e.g., t-tests, ANOVA).
+- Extensive functionality for hypothesis testing and statistical inference.
-- **Data Exploration**: Provides functions for descriptive statistics and exploratory data analysis.
+- Integration with Pandas data structures for easy data manipulation and analysis.
-- **Rich Visualization**: Includes capabilities for visualizing model results and diagnostics.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1)
+**Project 1: Sales Forecasting using Time Series Analysis**
+**Difficulty**: 1 (Easy)

-**Project Objective**: Develop a linear regression model to predict housing prices based on various features such as size, location, and number of rooms.
-The goal is to optimize the model's accuracy in predicting prices.
+**Project Objective**: Create a predictive model to forecast future sales based on historical sales data, optimizing for accuracy in predictions.

-**Dataset Suggestions**: Find datasets on housing prices from Kaggle or open government real estate data portals.
+**Dataset Suggestions**: Look for retail sales datasets available on Kaggle or open government data portals.

 **Tasks**:
-- **Data Collection**: Gather housing prices data and relevant features from the chosen dataset.
-- **Data Cleaning**: Handle missing values and outliers to ensure data quality.
-- **Exploratory Data Analysis**: Use Statsmodels to perform descriptive statistics and visualize relationships between features and prices.
-- **Model Development**: Implement a linear regression model using Statsmodels and interpret the coefficients.
+- **Data Ingestion**: Import the sales dataset and preprocess the data, ensuring it is in a time series format.
+- **Exploratory Data Analysis (EDA)**: Visualize historical sales trends and seasonality using line plots.
+- **Model Selection**: Use Statsmodels to fit an ARIMA model to the sales data.
-- **Model Evaluation**: Assess model performance using metrics like R-squared and RMSE.
+- **Model Evaluation**: Assess model performance using metrics like Mean Absolute Error (MAE) and visualize the forecast against actual sales.
+- **Forecasting**: Generate future sales predictions and present them in a clear format.

 **Bonus Ideas (Optional)**:
+- Experiment with seasonal decomposition to understand underlying patterns.
-- Compare the linear regression model with a decision tree regression model.
+- Compare the ARIMA model with a simple moving average model for performance.
-- Explore feature importance and perform feature selection to improve model performance.

 ---

-### Project 2: Time Series Analysis of Stock Prices (Difficulty: 2)

-**Project Objective**: Analyze and forecast stock prices of a selected company using ARIMA models.
-The aim is to detect trends and seasonality in the stock price data while optimizing forecast accuracy.

-**Dataset Suggestions**: Obtain historical stock price data from public APIs like Alpha Vantage or Yahoo Finance.
+**Project 2: Analyzing Factors Affecting Housing Prices**
+**Difficulty**: 2 (Medium)
+**Project Objective**: Investigate how various factors (e.g., number of bedrooms, location, square footage) influence housing prices, optimizing for model interpretability and accuracy.

+**Dataset Suggestions**: Use housing datasets available on Kaggle that include features like price, location, and property characteristics.

 **Tasks**:
-- **Data Acquisition**: Fetch historical stock price data and preprocess it for time series analysis.
+- **Data Preprocessing**: Clean the dataset, handling missing values and encoding categorical variables.
-- **Exploratory Data Analysis**: Use Statsmodels to visualize stock price trends and seasonal patterns.
+- **Exploratory Data Analysis**: Create visualizations to identify relationships between housing features and prices.
-- **Stationarity Testing**: Conduct tests (e.g., Augmented Dickey-Fuller test) to check for stationarity and apply differencing if necessary.
-- **Model Fitting**: Fit an ARIMA model using Statsmodels and identify optimal parameters through ACF and PACF plots.
+- **Model Development**: Fit a multiple linear regression model using Statsmodels to estimate how each feature affects housing prices.
-- **Forecasting**: Generate forecasts and plot them against actual stock prices for comparison.
+- **Statistical Inference**: Conduct hypothesis tests on the coefficients to determine the significance of each feature.
+- **Model Evaluation**: Analyze residuals and assess the model’s goodness-of-fit using R-squared and adjusted R-squared.

 **Bonus Ideas (Optional)**:
-- Implement a seasonal decomposition of time series to better understand underlying patterns.
-- Compare ARIMA model performance with a simple moving average model.
+- Extend the analysis by including interaction terms between features.
+- Create a dashboard visualizing the model’s predictions against actual prices.

 ---

-### Project 3: Analyzing Factors Influencing COVID-19 Spread (Difficulty: 3)

-**Project Objective**: Investigate the impact of various socio-economic factors on the spread of COVID-19 using multiple linear regression analysis.
-The goal is to identify significant predictors of infection rates.

-**Dataset Suggestions**: Use publicly available datasets from sources like the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, combined with socio-economic data from government health departments.
+**Project 3: Customer Churn Prediction with Logistic Regression**
+**Difficulty**: 3 (Hard)
+**Project Objective**: Develop a logistic regression model to predict customer churn based on various customer attributes, optimizing for recall and precision.

+**Dataset Suggestions**: Explore datasets on customer churn available on Kaggle or public repositories related to telecommunications or subscription services.

 **Tasks**:
-- **Data Integration**: Merge COVID-19 case data with socio-economic factors (e.g., population density, healthcare access).
-- **Data Cleaning**: Address missing values and normalize data for analysis.
+- **Data Preparation**: Preprocess the dataset, including feature scaling and handling categorical variables.
-- **Exploratory Data Analysis**: Utilize Statsmodels to conduct correlation analysis and visualize relationships between factors and infection rates.
+- **Exploratory Data Analysis**: Analyze customer behavior patterns and visualize churn rates across different segments.
-- **Model Development**: Build a multiple linear regression model to quantify the effect of each factor on COVID-19 spread.
+- **Model Development**: Use Statsmodels to build a logistic regression model predicting the likelihood of churn.
-- **Model Diagnostics**: Evaluate model assumptions using residual analysis and perform hypothesis testing on coefficients.
+- **Model Evaluation**: Evaluate the model using confusion matrices, ROC curves, and precision-recall curves to understand its performance.
+- **Feature Importance**: Analyze the coefficients of the logistic regression model to identify which features are most influential in predicting churn.

 **Bonus Ideas (Optional)**:
-- Explore interaction effects between different socio-economic factors.
+- Implement cross-validation to ensure model robustness.
-- Conduct a comparative analysis of different regions or countries to identify variations in the spread.
+- Conduct a comparative analysis with other classification algorithms like Random Forest or Gradient Boosting.

----

-These projects provide a range of complexity and application areas, allowing students to gain hands-on experience with Statsmodels while developing their data science skills.